SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 On top of this, every single time a ticket has to get passed back to the programmer, the programmer needs to learn what issue the tester found, the context in which they found it, and then they need to investigate it after re-establishing the context of their original changes.
 Context switching needs to be reduced because it's costly when switching to back to a context the programmer was already in previously.

 ### Maintaining internal software quality

+> Continuous attention to technical excellence and good design enhances agility.

 [Internal software quality](https://twitter.com/GeePawHill/status/1292450480426188802) is effectively the quality of the code's changeability.
 When this is reduced, so is productivity.
 If productivity declines over time, then it's not sustainable.
 So if internal software quality is not actively maintained as we move forward, then we're not sustainable.